 He made friends with a shoe repairman named Carl Wallin, and in 1901 they opened Wallin & Nordstrom shoe store in downtown Seattle.

 Nordstrom’s work ethic translated into his business philosophy of providing exceptional service, selection, quality and value.
 It was no surprise, then, that by 1923 he had built a devoted customer base and opened a second store.

 Nordstrom’s sons took over in 1928.
 By 1960, two stores had grown into eight.
 The Seattle flagship was the largest shoe store in the country, and Wallin & Nordstrom became the nation’s largest independent shoe chain.

 Under a third generation of Nordstrom sons, Nordstrom, Inc. has penetrated markets well beyond Seattle.
-Clothing was added to the shelves in the 1960s and the company was renamed to Nordstrom Best in 1969.
-In 1971, the Company went public with its first stock offering and by 1973, Nordstrom Best formally changed its name to Nordstrom.
+Clothing was added to the shelves in the 1960s and the company was renamed Nordstrom Best in 1969.
+In 1971, the company went public with its first stock offering and by 1973, Nordstrom Best formally changed its name to Nordstrom.

 Today, the company continues Nordstrom’s signature of providing exceptional customer service, making it one of the most popular specialty retail stores in the United States with 377 stores in 40 states and Canada.
 To discover more immigrant founders of Fortune 500 companies, check out the research report New American Fortune 500 in 2021.